 Comparing mACI and ACI

-ACI is an earlier cartilage repair procedure, and mACI was developed from it and is a more sophisticated procedure.
+ACI is an earlier cartilage repair procedure, and mACI was developed from it and is more sophisticated.

-ACI is a two-stage procedure, and the cultured chondrocytes are injected into the defect behind a 'curtain' of connective tissue harvested from adjacent bone and which has been sutured over the defect to contain the cells.
+ACI is a two-stage procedure, where chondrocytes are cultured and then are injected into the defect behind a 'curtain' of connective tissue harvested from adjacent bone and which has been sutured over the defect to contain the new cells.

 Comparing mACI and AMIC